Kyrylo Tymoshenko

-Kyrylo Vladlenovych Tymoshenko (Кири́ло Владле́нович Тимоше́нко; born on April 20, 1989) is a Ukrainian politician who served as deputy Head of the Office of the President of Ukraine from May 21, 2019 to January 23, 2023.
+Kyrylo Vladlenovych Tymoshenko (Кири́ло Владле́нович Тимоше́нко; born April 20, 1989) is a Ukrainian politician who served as deputy Head of the Office of the President of Ukraine from May 21, 2019, to January 23, 2023.
 He was coordinator of Ukraine's Large Construction Infrastructure Development Program.
 Tymoshenko founded GOODMEDIA agency.

 Biography

-Tymoshenko was born on April 20, 1989 in Dnipropetrovsk, USSR.
+Tymoshenko was born on April 20, 1989, in Dnipropetrovsk, USSR.

 He graduated from Oles Honchar Dnipro National University, majoring in Jurisprudence.

 He started his career in 2005 at the age of 17 at Private TV Dnipro television company (9th channel) as a sports journalist.
 At the same time, he worked as a staff correspondent for “Goal!” on the Novyi Kanal TV channel.
 In 2007, Novyi Kanal offered Tymoshenko a job in Kyiv, and he moved from Dnipropetrovsk to the capital.
 There he worked for Inter TV channel, FILM.ua and Ukraine TV channel.

 From 2011, he worked as a producer at 07 Production and Mamas Film Production LLC.
 In 2014, he founded the advertising company GOODMEDIA, which specializes in PR services and election campaigns.
-Various Ukrainian politicians and organizations became Tymoshenko’s customers, in particular, GOODMEDIA worked with Petro Poroshenko, Yuriy Lutsenko, Volodymyr Groysman, and the Ministry of Information Policy of Ukraine.
+Various Ukrainian politicians and organizations became Tymoshenko's customers, in particular, GOODMEDIA worked with Petro Poroshenko, Yuriy Lutsenko, Volodymyr Groysman, and the Ministry of Information Policy of Ukraine.
 In 2014, the company produced the film Battle of the Dnieper.

 Tymoshenko also produced social videos for television about the Ukrainian army, such as “Airport”, “You are Near.
 We believe.
 We live…”.
 In 2015, a GOODMEDIA video produced by Tymoshenko to support families of killed Ukrainian soldiers received an Omni Award (USA).
 This was the first time a Ukrainian video had received the award.